bacook17/behalf/README.md

 From there, you should be able to install the GPU support.

 ### Running BEHALF
+The primary entry point to running a Plummer Sphere simulation with BEHALF is `bin/run_behalf.py`, which should be installed into the default path.

+The required arguments to run_behalf.py are simply the name of the run and the number of particles:

+`run_behalf.py --run-name TEST_RUN --N-parts 1000`

+For details on advanced features:

+`run_behalf.py -h`

 ```
 usage: run_behalf.py [-h] --run-name RUN_NAME --N-parts N_PARTS
                      [--total-mass TOTAL_MASS] [--radius RADIUS]